qiskit-community/qiskit-experiments/docs/manuals/characterization/stark_experiment.rst

     exp_data = exp.run().block_for_results()

-You may find notches in the P1 spectrum, which may indicate the existence of TLS in the vicinity of your qubit drive frequency.
+You may find notches in the P1 spectrum, which may indicate the existence of TLS's in the vicinity of your qubit drive frequency.

 .. jupyter-input::